awsdocs/aws-doc-sdk-examples/.tools/readmes/README.md

 for your examples, run the following command in the root folder of the repo:

 ```
-python .tools/readmes/writeme.py <language> <version> <service>
+python .tools/readmes/multi.py --languages <language>:<version> --services <service>
 ```

-WRITME reads metadata and config data and generates a README in the service folder for the specified language, version, and service.
+WRITEME reads metadata and config data and generates READMEs in the service folder for the specified languages, versions, and services.

 For example, to generate an S3 README for Python:

 ```
-python .tools/readmes/writeme.py Python 3 s3
+python .tools/readmes/multi.py --languages Python:3 --services s3
 ```

 This creates a README.md file in the `python/example_code/s3` folder.

 ### Parameters

-- `language` must match a top-level language in sdks.yaml.
+- `--languages` must match a top-level language:version in sdks.yaml.
-- `version` must be defined for the language in sdks.yaml.
-- `service` must match a top-level service in services.yaml.
+- `--services` must match a top-level service in services.yaml.
 - `--safe` (optional) when specified, the existing README.md is renamed to the `saved_readme` value in config.py (such as README.old.md).
-- `--svc_folder` (optional) overrides the output folder for the README.
+- `--verbose` When set, output verbose debugging info.
+- `--dry-run`, `--no-dry-run` In dry run, compare current vs generated and exit with failure if they do not match.
+- `--check` Verifies whether the existing README.md matches the proposed new README.md (but does not write a new README.md).
+This is the same check that is run by the GitHub action.

 You can get inline usage info by using the `-h` flag:

 ```
-python .tools/readmes/writeme.py -h
+python .tools/readmes/multi.py -h
 ```

 ### Configuration